Updated on 2/1/23

 Immediately following treatment, you will likely experience a sense of accomplishment, relief, pride and excitement.
 While it might feel like these feelings of euphoria will last, they don’t.
 The challenges of recovery are not all in your rearview after treatment.
 Now you must face the challenges of everyday life, which may create feelings of fear, doubt and confusion.
 However, with proper planning, your journey can become one of the most rewarding ventures you will ever experience.
 It is essential to utilize the tools gained in recovery and develop a routine and practices that are congruent with your journey to help you stay healthy and sober.

-#1 Make a Plan in Rehab
+#1 Make a Plan in Treatment

-Don’t wait until after rehab to start planning for life outside of treatment.
+Don’t wait until after addiction treatment to start planning for life outside of treatment.
 Waiting to plan makes for a more challenging transition into your everyday life and can leave you feeling frazzled and not knowing what to tackle first.
-Rehab is about building a foundation where you will attain tools that you can use to keep building on this foundation.
-Using resources achieved during treatment, such as therapists, doctors and focus groups, helps you develop concrete ways to change your life and meet your goals after rehab.
+Treatment is about building a foundation where you will attain tools that you can use to keep building on this foundation.
+Using resources achieved during treatment, such as therapists, doctors and focus groups, helps you develop concrete ways to change your life and meet your goals after treatment.
 Think about where you see yourself living, working and the people you will interact with consistently.
 Envisioning such things helps you create goals grounded in what you desire to be.

 Understand that life is sometimes unpredictable.
 You never know when or where the challenges will come from; however, taking the time to understand your triggers can help you prepare to combat stressful situations.
-Waiting until you are in the thick of a triggering situation can be detrimental, which is why identifying these triggers before leaving rehab can instill resilience and confidence.
+Waiting until you are in the thick of a triggering situation can be detrimental, which is why identifying these triggers before leaving treatment can instill resilience and confidence.
 Ultimately, before leaving treatment, you will want to work with others to determine where the negative influences might lie outside of treatment and plan to prevent these dangers from happening so you can continue to move forward.
 When you develop a plan, you will leave your treatment feeling like you have direction and purpose.
 Even if the plan changes, that’s okay; it is better than the alternative of not knowing what to do.

 #2 Find a Hobby Outside of Treatment